lehmamic/workshop/README.md

 ## 01- Setup Pod Template

+***As mentioned above, the demo does not work with the pod templates, Jenkins cannot provision pods due to a permission denied error (permission denied for node selector which does not work anymore in OpenShift Online).
+But we still do the step for explanation.
+The code has been adjusted so it still can run.***

 OpenShift provides some PodTemplates (basic, maven and nodejs) out of the box.
 They can be addressed by using the node dsl syntax: `node('maven') {}`.

 Most often this will not be enough.
 The OpenShift Sync and the Kubernetes Jenkins plugins provide various ways to define your own pod template: